Gurpartap/aescrypt/README.md

 AESCrypt uses the AES-256-CBC cipher and encodes the encrypted data with base64.

-A corresponding gem to easily handle AES encrypt/decrypt in Objective-C is available at http://github.com/Gurpartap/AESCrypt-ObjC.
+A corresponding gem to easily handle AES encryption / decryption in Objective-C is available at http://github.com/Gurpartap/AESCrypt-ObjC.

 ## Installation